Autoimmune Diseases: The Role of Diet and Nutrition

 Psychological and Social Aspects

 Living with an autoimmune disease can have a psychological impact, such as anxiety, depression, and social isolation.
 It is important to seek support from healthcare providers, family, friends, or support groups to address emotional and social needs.
-Therapy or counseling may also be helpful in managing stress and improving coping skills.
+Therapy or counseling may also help manage stress and improve coping skills.

 Social support can also play a key role in managing autoimmune diseases.
 Joining a support group or connecting with others who have similar experiences can provide a sense of community, validation, and understanding.
 This can also help reduce feelings of loneliness, isolation, and stigma.